Avanhoo/CircuitPython/README.md

 - pwmio
 - time
-Rainbow_dist.py uses an ultrasonic sensor to map distances from 5-35cm to a red, blue, green gradient.
+Rainbow_dist.py uses an ultrasonic sensor to map distances from 5-35cm to a red, blue, green gradient. lcd.py is an lcd controller that uses inputs from capacitive touch.
+Needs touchio and a custom lcd library for circuitpython.
 ## Use
 ### Every new project:
 1. Make a GitHub account if you don't have one with your normal school credentials and sign into it.